kodius/rails-api-rest/app/services/core/queries/README.md

 end
 ```

-Extending Core::Queries::Letter like this means that the action of a given service can call its internal Queries::Letter directly, using default scopes, but also using scopes freshly written as needed for that specific service.
+Extending `Core::Queries::Letter` like this means that the service can call its internal `Queries::Letter` directly, using default scopes, but also using scopes freshly written as needed for that specific service.